 No cases of smallpox have occurred in the world since 1977 because of worldwide vaccination.
 In 1980, the World Health Organization (WHO) recommended discontinuation of routine smallpox vaccination.
 Routine vaccination in the US ended in 1972.
 Because humans are the only natural host of the smallpox virus and because the virus cannot survive > 2 days in the environment, WHO has declared natural infection eradicated.

 Concerns about bioterrorism using smallpox virus from retained research stores or even from synthetically created virus raise the possibility of a recurrence (see Biological Agents as Weapons Biological Agents as Weapons Biological warfare (BW) is the use of microbiological agents for hostile purposes.
 Such use is contrary to international law and has rarely taken place during formal warfare in modern history... read more and Centers for Disease Control and Prevention [CDC]: Smallpox/Bioterrorism).

 There are at least 2 strains of smallpox virus:

-Smallpox is transmitted from person to person by inhalation or, less efficiently, by direct contact.
+Smallpox is transmitted from person to person by inhalation of respiratory droplets or, less efficiently, by direct contact.
 Contaminated clothing or bed linens can also transmit infection.
 The infection is most communicable for the first 7 to 10 days after the rash appears.
 Once crusts form on the skin lesions, infectivity declines.

 The attack rate is as high as 85% in unvaccinated people, and infection may lead to as many as 4 to 10 secondary cases from each primary case.
 However, infection tends to spread slowly and mainly among close contacts.